chakpongchung/Spherical-Harmonics-Expansion/README.md

 One of the use cases we find is in nematic polymer simulation.
 We used it to find out the parameters that can coverge to  periodic pattern for 1D sturcture.

 DEMO:
 https://drive.google.com/drive/folders/0B07OecC53Z0dMnpnbVpqNjV4VkE

 The core algorithm is now implemented with Boost C++ Libraries and GNU Scientific Library(GSL) in C/C++.
-It can also be used with SymPy in Python since SciPy 2015. http://docs.sympy.org/dev/aboutus.html#sympy-development-team
+It can also be used with SymPy in Python since SciPy 2015.
+http://docs.sympy.org/dev/aboutus.html#sympy-development-team

 The relevant notations used and derivatiosns are attaced in the corresponding folders here.

-To use the code-snippets in linux, you can run it in the terminal with
+To test the code-snippets in linux, you can run it in the terminal with:

     tests$ bash ./run.sh

-To test, go to the src folder and:
+To use, go to the src folder and:

     src$ make